kubernetes/enhancements/keps/sig-scheduling/5729-resourceclaim-support-for-workloads/README.md

 	ResourceClaims []WorkloadResourceClaim `json:"resourceClaims,omitempty"`
 }

-// WorkloadResourceClaim references exactly one ResourceClaimTemplate which is
+// PodGroupResourceClaim references exactly one ResourceClaim, either directly
-// then turned into a ResourceClaim for the PodGroup.
+// or by naming a ResourceClaimTemplate which is then turned into a ResourceClaim
+// for the PodGroup.
 //
-// It includes a name that uniquely identifies the ResourceClaimTemplate
+// It adds a name to it that uniquely identifies the ResourceClaim inside the PodGroup.
-// inside the PodGroup.
-Pods that need access to the ResourceClaim reference it
-// with this name.
-type WorkloadResourceClaim struct {
+// Pods that need access to the ResourceClaim reference it with this name. type PodGroupResourceClaim struct {
-	// Name uniquely identifies this resource claim within the PodGroup.
+	// Name uniquely identifies this resource claim inside the PodGroup.
 	// This must be a DNS_LABEL.
 	Name string `json:"name"`

-	// ResourceClaimTemplateName is the name of a ResourceClaimTemplate object
+	// ResourceClaimName is the name of a ResourceClaim object in the same
-	// in the same namespace as this Workload.
+	// namespace as this PodGroup.
+The ResourceClaim will be reserved for the
+	// PodGroup instead of its individual pods.
 	//
-	// The template will be used to create a new ResourceClaim, which will be
-	// available to this PodGroup.
-When all pods in the group are deleted, the
+	// Exactly one of ResourceClaimName and ResourceClaimTemplateName must
-	// ResourceClaim will also be deleted.
+	// be set.
+	ResourceClaimName *string `json:"resourceClaimName,omitempty"`

+	// ResourceClaimTemplateName is the name of a ResourceClaimTemplate
+	// object in the same namespace as this PodGroup.
 	//
+	// The template will be used to create a new ResourceClaim, which will
+	// be bound to this PodGroup.
+When this PodGroup is deleted, the ResourceClaim
+	// will also be deleted.
+The PodGroup name and resource name, along with a
-	// This field is immutable and no changes will be made to the corresponding
+	// generated component, will be used to form a unique name for the
-	// ResourceClaim by the control plane after creating the ResourceClaim.
+	// ResourceClaim, which will be recorded in pod.status.resourceClaimStatuses.
 	//
+	// This field is immutable and no changes will be made to the
+	// corresponding ResourceClaim by the control plane after creating the
+	// ResourceClaim.
+	//
+	// Exactly one of ResourceClaimName and ResourceClaimTemplateName must
-	// +required
+	// be set.
 	ResourceClaimTemplateName *string `json:"resourceClaimTemplateName,omitempty"`
 }
 ```

+`PodGroupResourceClaim` is a distinct type from `WorkloadResourceClaim` to allow
+each to evolve independently. e.g. to potentially reference claims made by a
+Workload from a PodGroup.

 #### Pod